rust-lang/rust/src/doc/book/src/procedural-macros.md

 Check out the [docs](https://docs.rs/syn/0.10.5/syn/struct.MacroInput.html), there is some useful information there.
 We are able to get the name of the type using `ast.ident`.
-The `quote!` macro lets us write up the Rust code that we wish to return and convert it into `Tokens`. `quote!` let's us use some really cool templating mechanics; we simply write `#name` and `quote!` will replace it with the variable named `name`.
+The `quote!` macro lets us write up the Rust code that we wish to return and convert it into `Tokens`. `quote!` lets us use some really cool templating mechanics; we simply write `#name` and `quote!` will replace it with the variable named `name`.
 You can even do some repetition similar to regular macros work.
 You should check out the